glycerine/sshego/README.md

 [1] http://serverfault.com/questions/653211/ssh-tunneling-is-faster-than-openvpn-could-it-be

-In any case, you should realize that this is principally an ssh client.
 In its principal use, sshego is the equivalent to using the ssh client and giving `-L` and/or `-R`.
-There is also an optional sshd service that can be run to add security layers to the reverse tunnel.
-However, the principal functionality is that of an ssh client.
+It acts like an ssh client without a remote shell; it simply tunnels other TCP connections securely.

 For example,